brass9/typeahead.js/README.md

 [Stack Overflow]: http://stackoverflow.com/
 [so tag]: http://stackoverflow.com/questions/tagged/typeahead.js

-Twitter has not touched this in a decade and now news articles about them tend to include the word "implosion" but you could also visit https://twitter.com/typeahead
+Twitter has not touched this in a decade and may no longer exist, but you could also visit https://twitter.com/typeahead

 License
 -------